Imbernoulli/Learn2Design-2026/README.md

 You submit algorithms.
 The best algorithm over 10 problems wins.

 > **Status:** Pre-launch.
 The starting kit is being finalised.
-Expect
+Further baselines
-> breaking changes until the first month's problems are released.
+> and their results will be added until the start of the competition.

 ---